jtgraham38/ContentOracle_AI_Chat/readme.txt

 * Full support and customizability with the block editor.
 * No code or third-party integrations required!
 * Compatible with major page builders.
-* AI agent speec habits customizable.
+* AI agent speech habits customizable.

 == Installation ==